 Talk about a chick flick speech.
 And by the way he was shaking his head and rolling his eyes, he realized it too.

 I burst out laughing.
 "Yeah, no shit.
 Should I be insulted that you consider having feelings for me painful?"

 "A little bit."
-He grimaced and tunnelled his fingers through his hair.
+He grimaced and tunneled his fingers through his hair.
 "I'm the one doing all the talking."

 I smiled at him.
 "I'm not great at speeches.
 I just said I like you.
 What more do you want from me?
-Or your ego just needs stroking?"
+Or does your ego just need stroking?"

 When his face took on an indifferent mask, I instantly knew that my jibe was a bad call.
 "Look, I know I'm never going to measure up to Malcolm or whatever but-"

 "Shut up," I said softly.
 "You're more than that."